cmcginty/snapraid-aio-script/README.md

 There are many SnapRAID scripts out there, but none could fit my needs.
 So I took the best of them to start a new one.

-It is meant to be run periodically (e.g. daily) and do the heavy lifting, then send an email you will actually read.
+It is meant to be run periodically (e.g. daily), do the heavy lifting and send an email you will actually read.

 Supports single and dual parity configurations.